SreejithCS12/Personal-Portfolio/README.md

 # Personal-Portfolio
+s
-sample one using html css and js still in updation. here is the website https://sreejithcs12.github.io/Personal-Portfolio/#about
+Sample one using html css and js still in updation. here is My Personal_portfolio

+https://sreejithcs12.github.io/Personal-Portfolio/#about